We adhere to widely accepted standards and regulations.

 Our Atlassian CIAQ entry covers our Jira and Confluence Cloud, HipChat and Bitbucket Cloud offerings.

 Our Service Providers

 We hold our service providers to very high standards.
-Data centers, co-location, and managed service providers undergo regular SOC1, SOC2 and/or ISO 27001 audits to verify their practices.
+Data centers, co-location, and managed service providers undergo regular SOC1, SOC2 and/or ISO/IEC 27001 audits to verify their practices.

 We review the results of these audits annually at a minimum as part of our vendor management program.
 In the event these audits have material findings which we determine present risks to us or our customers, we work with the service provider to understand any potential impact to customer data and track their remediation efforts until the issue has been resolved.